-Public Good Provision - Governments
+4. Public Good Provision - Governments

 On the one hand, governments are interested in providing an integrated data platform because it facilitates the effective provision of public goods and services, such as uncongested roads, urban planning for good quality of life, and improved air quality.
 On the other hand, governments may also want to invest in an open-access IDP to facilitate new business opportunities.
-In this function, an IDP would in itself constitute a public good by fulfilling two characteristics: every interested party can get access to the data; and every interested party can make use of data without compromising the ability of others to also make use of the data.
+In this function, an IDP would in itself constitute a public good by fulfilling two characteristics: every interested party can get access to the data; and every interested party can make use of the data without compromising the ability of others to do the same.